Meet Our Testing Team

 Brooklyn Bedding Bloom vs. Brooklyn Bedding Bowery Hybrid

 The Brooklyn Bedding Bowery Hybrid is a 10-inch model built with a memory foam comfort layer and a 6-inch pocketed coil support core.
-Like the Bloom, the Bowery Hybrid is only available in a medium-firm (6.5) setting.
+The Bowery Hybrid is only available in a medium-firm (6.5) setting.
 The bed has a supportive feel with minimal contouring, somewhat similar to the Bloom.

 Due to this fixed firmness setting, the Bowery Hybrid may be too firm for lighter people – side-sleepers in particular.
 And although the Bowery Hybrid sleeps fairly cool due to its pocketed coil layer, the memory foam layer absorbs more body heat from sleepers.
 Of these two models, we recommend the Bloom for those who run hot at night.

-The Bowery Hybrid is Brooklyn Bedding’s least expensive hybrid model, priced at $799 in a queen-size, which is $1,000 and costs much less than the Bloom.
+The Bowery Hybrid is Brooklyn Bedding’s least expensive hybrid model, priced much less than the Bloom.
 For many shoppers, choosing between the two beds will likely depend on their budget.

 Brooklyn Bedding Bloom vs. Brooklyn Bedding Spartan